Sunday, January 17, 2010

 This is an excerpt from my recent white paper entitled Performance

-.
+Excellence: The ROI of Coaching.
 If you'd like to receive a free copy,

 please send me an email.